HersheyxBar/Hersheys-Organic-Chemistry-Tools/README.md

 # Hershey's Organic Chemistry Tools

 ## Organic Chemistry Assistant
 A tool made to help people with organic chemistry.
+I plan on adding new features to a neverending project.

 ### Features
 - **Draws Chemical Structures**: Converts SMILES notations into visual molecular structures, enabling a better understanding of molecular geometry.
 - **Calculates Molecular Weights**: Utilizes SMILES notations to assist with formula creation and stoichiometry.
-- **User-Friendly Interface**: A simple command-line interface that's accessible for users of all programming levels.
+- **User-Friendly Interface**: A simple command-line interface that's accessible.

 ### Built With
 - **RDKit**: An open-source cheminformatics software.